 What is an EPC?

-Only qualified, accredited domestic energy assessors and qualified, certified home inspectors can produce EPCs for domestic properties.
+Only accredited domestic energy assessors and, certified home inspectors can produce EPCs for domestic properties.
 They analyse how homes are constructed, insulated, heated and ventilated, and the type of fuel being used.

-An EPC is only required for a dwelling that is self contained, meaning that it does not have an entrance via a separate unit or share any essential facilities (bathroom, kitchen etc).
+Energy Performance Certificates are needed whenever a property is sold, rented or built.
+An EPC is only required for a dwelling that is self-contained, meaning that it does not have an entrance via a separate unit or share any essential facilities (bathroom, kitchen etc).
 Landlords are not required to produce an EPC when an existing lease is renewed, only when the tenant changes.

 EPCs are valid for 10 years and can be reused for new tenants as many times as required within that period.
 A landlord may choose to commission a new EPC if improvement works have been carried out, but there is no legal requirement to do so.

 How Marsh & Parsons can help provide an EPC?